RedBearLab/BLENano/USB-IF/README.md

 ### MK20 USB V1.0

-For V1.0 version of the MK20 or DAPLink USB dongle, you can update it to the latest interface firmware called DAPLink which is supported and developed by ARM mbed.
+For V1.0 version of the MK20 USB dongle, you can update it to the latest interface firmware called DAPLink which is supported and developed by ARM mbed.

 [Source code](https://github.com/mbedmicro/DAPLink)